0xsheinn/HTB_Invide_Code_Generator/README.md

-# HackTheBox Invide Code Generator
+# HackTheBox Invite Code Generator
 - This script is for speed up the process!.Try first to solve it if you're beginner ,Don't be a cheater :)

 <br><br>